WebAR-rocks/WebAR.rocks.face/README.md

 ### Included in this repository

-The best demos have been ported to a modern front-end development environment (NPM / Webpack / React / Three Fiber / ES6) in  the [/reactThreeFiberDemos](/reactThreeFiberDemos) directory.
+The best demos have been ported to a modern front-end development environment (NPM / Vite / React / Three Fiber / ES6) in  the [/reactThreeFiberDemos](/reactThreeFiberDemos) directory.
 This is a standalone directory.

 Here are the static JavaScript demos: